vitor1klein/katru-api/README.md

 ## Next steps
 - I will update this field with future functionalities.
 - Next: Paging and sorting
+- Notifications
+- Scalability
+- etc
 ## About the author
 Vitor Klein is a software enthusiast which loves to learn new tools and technologies.
 He has worked in companies as a Data Engineer, building data warehouses from scratch, making data understandable and valuable for stakeholders, and acting in every step of the ETL process.
 Meanwhile, he has developed some backend projects using Java (Quarkus).

+// TODO: when you are going to create a web server, check the video from Dan Vega about the sprint in minute 39